 Earlier in the year I wrote a post about being excited that British Airways did Family Holidays now and that I was planning where we could go with them.
 Well I’ve decided.
-I looked at all the options and whilst there are absolutely loads of places to choose from I’ve settled on Rome.
+I looked at all the options and whilst there are absolutely loads of places to choose from I’ve settled on a Family Holiday in Rome.

 I adore Rome, it is possibly one of my favourite cities in the World.
 I had been a couple of times before I met my husband and last year we went to celebrate his 40th birthday.
 Now I want to take the girls.
 My Sister in Law and Mother in Law took two of my nephews last year and you can see their review here, they had an amazing trip and I just love their video.